bennyLCK/tp/docs/DeveloperGuide.md

 <puml src="diagrams/FilterSequenceDiagram.puml" alt="FilterSequenceDiagram" />

 Step 3.
 Now that the filter has been updated.
-The user now looks through Press Planner to search for the article.
+The user now looks through PressPlanner to search for the article.
 He decides to search by title to make it faster.
 He executes `find -a AI`.
-Beyond matches with the name, Press Planner is still filtering to show only DRAFT articles, allowing the user to search a smaller set.
+Beyond matches with the name, PressPlanner is still filtering to show only DRAFT articles, allowing the user to search a smaller set.

 Step 4.
 The user has found his article and wishes to remove the filter.
 He does this by executing `set -a S/ ST/ EN/`.
 With no instructions, the predicate allows all articles to pass through the filter.

-Note: If start date is later than the end date, Press Planner will refuse to execute the command, double-check the dates to avoid this scenario.
+Note: If start date is later than the end date, PressPlanner will refuse to execute the command, double-check the dates to avoid this scenario.

 Note: Filters are **NOT** stored by the program.
 If you close the app, your filters will be reset.